-This quick dough balls recipe produces warm, bakery-style rolls with a tender interior and delicate crust using everyday ingredients and an efficient method.
+This quick dough balls recipe produces soft, golden rolls with a tender interior and delicate crust.
+Using everyday ingredients and a simple method, it’s perfect for busy kitchens or spontaneous baking sessions.

 Prep Time: 10 minutes